-Analytics for IoT supports time up to milliseconds.
-Any date strings with further precision will need to defined as in the example above.
+Velocity supports time up to milliseconds.
+Date strings with further precision must be defined as in the example above.

-The complete list of elements that can be used to specify the date format for strings can be found in the table below.
-Additional information regarding the configuration of a date time formatting string is available for the corresponding Joda time format DateTimeFormat class that is used to convert strings representing dates into date objects.
+The elements that can be used to specify the date format for strings are listed in the table below.
+Additional information regarding the configuration of a date-time formatting string is available for the corresponding Joda time format DateTimeFormat class that is used to convert strings representing dates into date objects.

 month of year